stevenmcateer/image-learning/README.md

 Our features improved performance slightly, but we assume that all variations of the accuracy are due to random sampling.

+The Decision Tree is significantly worse that the ANN.

 ## Model Performance and Confusion Matrix

 ### Baseline